 Staff or students who are planning international travel or are returning from overseas should refer to the University guidance on Covid-19 / Coronavirus for advice on current restrictions and required actions.
 Covid-19 Guidance

 The University has indicated that only essential international travel will be authorised during the current Covid-19 control measures.
 This is in accordance with FCO advice.
-The following risk assessment supplement is provided to assist units in risk assessing and managing international travel during this period.
-The Covid supplement should be completed along with the standard overseas travel risk assessment linked further down the page.
+The separate risk assessment supplement previously provided is now incorporated within the Travel Risk Assessment template (v4) below.
+This includes provision for formal approval of some types of travel.